venekamp/nowfap-portal/README.md

 the exchange of metadata.
 During the provisioning process, the metadata of the IdP has already been imported and thereby anything the IdP sends to you is trusted.
 However, the IdP cannot trust you yet.
 It does not have _your_ metadata.
-The require metadata has already been created during the provisioning process.
+The required metadata has already been created during the provisioning process.
 All that needs to be done is send a copy to the IdP.